-Baku has always attracted those in search for profits from the rich oil and gas reserves.
-Throughout history a handful of powerful oil barons became rich while the majority of workers who did the dirty jobs often lived in harsh conditions.
+Throughout its history Baku has always attracted those in search for profits from the rich oil and gas reserves.
+A handful of powerful oil barons became rich while the majority of workers who did the dirty jobs often lived in harsh conditions.
 The current reality is not much different.

-Certainly, not much of the Soviet past survived in Aliyevs Baku, but it doesn’t take much to look beyond the facade of glitter and glamour.
-Taking a marshrutka to the suburbs already shows you a different side of the city.
+Certainly, not much of the Soviet past survived in the centre of Aliyevs Baku, but it doesn’t take much to look beyond the facade of glitter and glamour.
+Taking a marshrutka to the suburbs already shows you a different side of Baku.

 1. Icheri Seher: strolling through the old town

 Wandering around the old town was my favourite thing to do in Baku.
-Although some buildings are clearly renovated it does give you a sense of Baku’s history.
+Although some buildings are clearly renovated it does give you a sense of Baku’s history on the Silk road.
 This is probably the best place to stay with some great budget hostels, restaurants and interesting sights that you can explore on foot.

-The palace of the Shirvanshah from the 15th century is another important historic building.
+The palace of the Shirvanshah from the 15th century is another important historic building in the old town of Baku.
 It now hosts a small museum about the Shirvanshah dynasty.
 It is an interesting place to visit, but comes nowhere near the beauty of the palace of the Shaki Khans in Sheki.

 Before you know you have already passed by the beautiful Juma mosque.
 The mosque was built on the site of an ancient Zoroastrian fire temple and rebuilt several times.
 The current mosque is from 1899 and it’s worth a quick look inside.